kgingras/blog/_posts/2014-12-31-Settlers-Of-Catan-Strategy-Guide.md

 #Critical Points

-###Picking your Inital Settlements
+###Picking your Initial Settlements

 The best thing you can do in the beginning is maximize the good and minimize the bad.
-Getting boxed in early will make your chances muy mal so try to spread your settlments out in an effort to claim a part of the board or enable you sort of "fill in the line" between the two and snag longest road first.
+Getting boxed in early will make your chances muy mal so try to spread your settlements out in an effort to claim a part of the board or enable you sort of "fill in the line" between the two and snag longest road first.

-* **Role Numbers** - It can be benifitial to find a nice range of numbers rather than a high probability jackpot.
+* **Role Numbers** - It can be beneficial to find a nice range of numbers rather than a high probability jackpot.
 This will give you a more consistent stream of resources rather than a massive payout after 7 years of drought.

 * **Monopolies** - If you can solidify yourself as the source of one essential resource, all the other players will be at your mercy.
 Basically, the "Brick Guy" determines the rate at which the game progresses.